Skip to main content

 Work with snapshots

-Contributors juliantap netapp-mwallis
+Contributors juliantap netapp-aruldeepa netapp-mwallis

 Kubernetes volume snapshots of Persistent Volumes (PVs) enable point-in-time copies of volumes.
-You can create a snapshot of a volume created using Astra Trident, import a snapshot created outside of Astra Trident, create a new volume from an existing snapshot, and recover volume data from snapshots.
+You can create a snapshot of a volume created using Trident, import a snapshot created outside of Trident, create a new volume from an existing snapshot, and recover volume data from snapshots.

 Overview